MarcdeFalco/icfp15/README.md

 So for me it was not a great year.
 But I'd say I'm biased because the contest teaser hinted at 2006 or 2007 type of contest (computational archeology, turing machines, ...) and I was really hyped.
 Therefore when the task was announced I felt quite disappointed.

+## JJ's review of the constest

+### Pros

+* As a first programming contest in team experience, it has been a really good one, even if I had difficulties following Marc's speed.
+* Working in team on such a short notice was insightful on the difficulties you could experience in team project.
+* I've been amazed by Marc ability to write working code quickly and efficiently !

+### Cons

+* 3 days is really too short !
+I would have loved having 15 days to be able to develop my own algotrithm and be able to find other ways to tackle the problem.
+I'm sure we could have done better knowing we had more time in order to explore other (possibly meaningless) algorithms.
+* There have been a lot of things to do but they could not really be separated so that only the one that initialy wrote the code could manage to adapt it and I felt quite useless for a while before thinking I could made a parameter survey to improve the results.
+* Working together is not easy and perhaps using tools like git could have been helpful.
+Dropbox was great to share rapidly files but you never know on what to work and the directory rapidly becomes rapidly messy...

+As a conclusion, it has been a great experience to be part of the team.
+See you next year ! :o)